 The planned married couples' tax break: how would it work?

-David Cameron confirmed that the marriage tax allowance (as it's called in the announcement), which was part of the coalition agreement, will be introduced from April 2015.
-The tax allowance will be for married couples and civil partners where one partner either doesn’t work or earns less than the personal tax allowance (which will be over £10,000 by 2015).
-It will be worth just under £4 a week to 4 million couples.
+You can now register for the married couples' tax allowance, which is being introduced from April 2015.
+The tax allowance will be for married couples and civil partners where one partner either doesn’t work or earns less than the personal tax allowance (which will be £10,600 by 2015).
+It will be worth just over £4 a week to four million couples.

 Most couples don’t get married for the tax breaks(!), but there are some financial benefits to saying ‘I do’.